 Historical records indicate the presence of Chinese “sugar masters” living in Hawaii and Chinese peddlers and sailors in New York.

-1833: The British Parliament enacts the British Slavery Abolition Act but continues to allow exceptions to the rule until the 20th century.
-Slave labor is procured by contracting slave owners for the servitude of existing slaves, often referred to as “indentured labourers” or “coolies”—a derogatory term used for unskilled Asian workers.
+1833: The British Parliament enacts the British Slavery Abolition Act, but continues to allow exceptions to the rule until the 20th century.
+Slave labor is procured by subcontracting slave owners; their slaves are referred to as “indentured labourers” or “coolies”—the latter becomes a derogatory term used for unskilled Asian workers.

 1834:The Chinese Lady (Julia Foochee Ching-Chang King, later given the moniker Afong Moy by her circus agents), the first documented Chinese female to come to America, arrives in New York.
 She is marketed as a cultural and curiosity exhibit.
 Thronging crowds pay to see her and her tiny feet, which are deformed by the Chinese practice of foot binding.

-1839: The Qing government of China confiscates and destroys a British stockpile of 23,000,000 lbs (1.04 million kgs) of opium destined for the illegal Chinese market.
+1839: The Qing government of China confiscates and destroys a British stockpile of 23,000,000 lbs (1.04 million kgs) of opium destined for the illegal Chinese market (also shipped and traded by American merchants).
 In retaliation, the British military seizes the Chinese port cities of Amoy, Canton, Ningpo, Shanghai and Nanking.

 1840s-1870s: Various European powers claim jurisdiction of China’s port cities, where the Chinese are relegated to second-class citizens in their own country.
 Unfair treaties result in the Qing government shifting the burden of indemnities to peasants throughout China.
 Europeans buy, trick or capture 750,000 “coolies”—Asian slaves and/or indentured labor—and trade them in the port cities of Macao, Hong Kong and Amoy, all of which are under the control of the British, in direct contravention of the British Slavery Abolition Act passed in 1833.
 Most of the coolies are shipped to South America and the Caribbean to replace declining African labor populations.
 Up to 45% of the coolies typically die at sea.
 A large number also ends up in Hawaii or mainland America.